First Progress Platinum Elite Mastercard Secured logo

 First Progress Platinum Elite Mastercard Secured Review

 First Progress offers three secured Mastercard credit cards designed for consumers with damaged or no credit history.
-All three cards require no credit check for approval — decisions are based on your ability to make the security deposit and your identity verification, not your credit score.
+All three cards require eligibility claim to verify for approval — decisions are based on your ability to make the security deposit and your identity verification, not your credit score.

 The three tiers are: Platinum Prestige ($49/year, lowest APR), Platinum Select ($39/year), and Platinum Elite ($29/year, highest APR).
 All three cards have identical features except for the APR and annual fee trade-off.
-The Platinum Elite is the best choice for consumers who plan to pay their balance in full each month since the APR doesn't matter.
+The Platinum Elite is the profile to compare for consumers who plan to pay their balance in full each month since the APR doesn't matter.

 All First Progress cards report to all three major credit bureaus (Experian, Equifax, TransUnion) monthly.
 The minimum security deposit is $200 and the maximum is $2,000, which becomes your credit limit.